BennyThadikaran/SwingTrend/docs/source/swing_algorithm.rst

 3. Bar 3 continues to make new lows.

 4. At 4, the bar failed to make a new low.
-Bar 3 low (Yellow line) becomes as a Swing Point Low (SPL).
-We keep track of the high being made.
+Bar 3 low (Yellow line) is a Swing Point Low (SPL).
+We keep track of the highs being made.
 The next bar makes a new high point at 157.75 (line marked Red), the highest point reached.

 5. Bar marked 5, closes below the SPL.
 It results in a Break Of Structure (BOS).
 A BOS confirms the current downtrend.
 The high point of 157.75 is the Change of Character (CoCH) level.